signalfx/otelworkshop/docs/apm/host/java.md

 ## Run the Java HTTP requests client

 Run the Java client example which uses OKHTTP requests to the Python Flask Server:

-!!! important
-    If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment: edit the `run-client.sh` script below and add your initials to the environment i.e. change:
-    `export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=apm-workshop`
-    to
-    `export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=sjl-apm-workshop`

 ```bash
 source run-client.sh